navikt/maskinporten-validation/maskinporten-validation-spring/README.md

 Key | Description
 ---|---
 maskinporten.validation.baseURL | The base URL of the Maskinporten implementation issuing the tokens.
-(For production, this will be `https://maskinporten.no/`) maskinporten.validation.proxy (optional) | The proxy URL to use in order to reach Maskinporten.
+(For production, this will be `https://maskinporten.no/`) maskinporten.validation.permitAll | List of orgnos permitted access to all resources.
+Bypasses orgno validation. maskinporten.validation.proxy (optional) | The proxy URL to use in order to reach Maskinporten.
 If none is supplied, the JVM default proxy will be used.

 ## Classes